PixelsCamp/talks/create-a-logo-design-for-your-project-that-doesn-t-suck.md

 =======================================================

 * Speaker   : [Caneco](https://pixels.camp/caneco)
-* Available : Second day (right after lunch?)
+* Available : Second day
 * Length    : 30 minutes
 * Language  : English

 Description
 -----------

-> What if I told you that you don't need to have a graduation on design to actually make yourself a pretty logo for you project?
+What if I told you that you don't need to have a graduation on design to actually make yourself a pretty logo for you project?
-> Just the right combination of a font, an icon, colours, and a drop of classy gradients and your  project will stand-out between the others.
+Just the right combination of a font, an icon, colours, and a drop of classy gradients and your  project will stand-out between the others.

 Creating a logo for you project can be hard, specially for someone that it's that good in design.
 So the goal of this talk is to show that's not exactly rocket science.